RobGeada/SquareOff/README.md

 Simply click the launcher to run the game on Mac; use the .jar file to run it on other systems.

 ###Tips + Tricks
-* Talk to every stranger you meet- they have valuable information!
+* Talk to every stranger you meet- they might have valuable information
-* Visit the healer before you venture off into the unknown!
+* Visit the healer before you venture off into the unknown
-* Clever players will discover how to farm monsters to prepare themselves for tougher foes!
+* Clever players will discover how to farm easy monsters to prepare themselves for tougher foes